RodrigoAlzola/RodrigoAlzola.github.io/2_Halo_Detector.md

 **Methods and Materials:**
 This project requires: hardware/software engineering, computer vision, biotechnology and product design.
 The principal materials for this product were:
--Raspberry Pi
+- Raspberry Pi
--RGB LED strips
+- RGB LED strips
--Logitech C920 Webcam
+- Logitech C920 Webcam
 All the develope was made in Python with Linux OS and late develop in Debian OS.

 **Development:**